tsnowak/cwru_376_tsn11/README.md

 #### cwru_376_student
-Repository for student groups to fork and edit for EECS 376/476 Spring 2014
+Repository for student groups to fork and edit for EECS 376/476 Spring 2014 (see class "git" document for instructions)

 ##### Welcome!
 * Welcome to Mobile Robotics!